DataDog/documentation/content/en/tracing/profiler/connect_traces_and_profiles.md

 With endpoint profiling you can:

 - Identify the bottleneck methods that are slowing down your endpoint’s overall response time.
-- Isolate the top endpoints responsible for the consumption of valuable resources such as CPU, memory, and I/O. This is particularly helpful when you are generally trying to optimize your service for performance gains.
+- Isolate the top endpoints responsible for the consumption of valuable resources such as CPU and Wall Time.
+This is particularly helpful when you are generally trying to optimize your service for performance gains.
 - Understand if third party code or runtime libraries are the reason for your endpoints being slow or resource-consumption heavy.

 {{< img src="tracing/profiling/endpoint_agg_gif.mp4" alt="Troubleshooting a slow endpoint by using endpoint aggregation" video=true >}}